 - Arc Villain: As noted below, many Targets act as antagonists to Joker's allies, and their defeat is required to max out the Confidant rank.

 - Barrier Maiden: There are certain Mementos Targets that block the way to door leading into the next area.

-- Nice Job Breaking It, Hero!: Turns out that while the Mementos Targets were vile, its also reveled in the Depths that they were also rebelling against the masses, and stealing their treasures also meant sending them back into the Prison of Regression.
+- Nice Job Breaking It, Hero: Turns out that while the Mementos Targets were vile, it's also revealed in the Depths that they were rebelling against the masses, and stealing their treasures also meant sending them back into the Prison of Regression.

 - Shadow: Obariyon